Manmohan Waris

-Manmohan Waris (born 3 August 1967) is an Indian Punjabi folk/pop singer.
+Manmohan Singh Heer (Manmohan Waris; born 3 August 1967) is a Punjabi folk/pop singer.
 He is the elder brother of record producer Sangtar and singer Kamal Heer.
-Waris is considered one of the most gifted singers of Punjabi folk music.
+Waris is considered one of the Most gifted singers of Punjabi folk music.

+Birth

+Manmohan Waris was born in a Heer Jatt Sikh family to father Sardar Dilbag Singh Heer in village Halluwal in district Hoshiarpur, Punjab India.

 Career

 Manmohan Waris was born in Halluwal, Punjab, India, the eldest son of Dilbag Singh.
 He started training in music aged 11, passing on what he learnt to his younger brothers.
 He moved to Canada in 1990, with Waris releasing his first album Gairan Naal Peenghan Jhootdeye in 1993.

 He signed with Tips Music and released the album Husn Da Jadu with them in 2000, before starting his own record label, Plasma Records with his brothers, Kamal Heer and Sangtar.
 He has released the majority of his music on this label.

 In 2004 Waris released Nachiye Majajne, the same year touring in the Punjabi Virsa 2004 tour.
 Following his studio album Dil Nachda in 2007, Waris's latest album, Dil Te Na Laeen was released in 2010.
 He then toured around the world with Punjabi Virsa 2010.

 Waris is married to Pritpal Kaur Heer and they have two children.

+In the year 1998, Manmohan Waris's song "Kite kalli beh ke sochin nhee" came out with lyrics written by Jasbir Gunachauria.
+This song created a wave in Punjabi Music.
+This song gained international popularity.
+The posters of this song were hanging everywhere in Punjab including every car, truck and bus at that time.
+Manmohan Waris became a very big star with this song.